Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 **Last priority:**
 - For all class C items, use inventory optimization techniques such as periodic review to minimize holding costs, as these items have the highest demand volatility.

+### For marketing department
+- We should invest resources in marketing and promoting class B SKUs in order to increase their sales potential, as this group consists of only 28% of items but contributes to a good percentage of revenue (25%).